-other types of alignments
+other types of alignments that are possible in AFNI

 Alignment with non-MRI data

 DBS - align CT with electrodes to pre-surgical MRI, PET (and sometimes DWI)

 Dset courtesy of Justin Rajendra (now in AFNI group!) and Helen Mayberg.

 Lauro et al. (2016).
 And check out @Install\DBSproc for demo on DBS processing with CT and DTI processing in AFNI (with Silvina Horovitz).